percona/pxb-docs/docs/backup-size-reporting.md

 ## How backup size reporting works

-Percona XtraBackup records backup size metadata at the end of every successful backup.
+Percona XtraBackup records backup size at the end of every successful backup.
 Backup size reporting is enabled by default and requires no additional configuration.

 Percona XtraBackup calculates backup size after all backup operations complete, including: